Welcome to Commerce!

 - A basic status workflow, covering the draft, processing and completed statuses, with the necessary status changes to send emails to the customer and merchant.

-- A shipping method that provides free shipping in development.
+- A delivery type and shipping method that provides free shipping in development.
 Even if you do not need shipping methods for your shop, you'll always need to have at least one method set up to complete the checkout process.

 - A manual payment method that marks the order as paid without any money transfering hands for testing.